 “This is a technique that I teach to other surgeons and one I am very passionate about,” Dr Rodda said.

 “In my hands, I feel my patients have better short-term and long-term outcomes with an anterior approach.
-My preference is due to the potential benefits of less pain, quicker recovery, lower dislocation risk and a smaller scar.”
+My preference is due to the potential benefits of less pain, quick recovery, lower dislocation risk, and a smaller scar.”
+(1,2,3,4)

-The Sunshine Coast Orthopedic Group run regular free education seminars on how to manage hip and knee osteoarthritis.
+The Sunshine Coast Orthopedic Group runs regular free education seminars on how to manage hip and knee osteoarthritis.
 Register for an event here.

 Make an appointment today and discover how you can help you get your life back on track.